dmbarbour/wikilon/docs/ABCRT.md

 IMPLEMENTATION: I know of two basic options.

 1. I can attempt to use the *same* representation for stowage that I use at runtime, and treat stowage as a micro-context of sorts to `wikrt_copy_move` between.
-This approach is straightforward, but it also means I have to use relative addressing and is not very compact in a 64-bit system.
+This approach relies on relative addressing, e.g. such that pointers are all relative to a base address.
+Dealing with shared objects may be complicated (size computations for stowage vs. sharing would diverge).

-2. I can create an alternative compact representation - a binary string, perhaps with specialized representation of additional stowage references.
-This string will require specialized code to process and copy and so on.
-This separation of concerns has the advantage of being relatively robust - e.g. the outside contexts could switch transparently from 32-bit to 64-bit.
+2. I can create an alternative compact representation for values.
+A binary string, perhaps with specialized representation of additional stowage references.
+This is pretty much a 'VCacheable' approach.
+We could limit stowage binaries to (for example) one or two megabytes.

-The `copy_move` option is tempting because it reuses code for more things, and it will eventually become quite stable.
-I'm likely to stick to 32-bit computations on this path - with stow and load, and shared-object support for large binaries or vectors to get 64-bit behavior.

-However, the alternative compact representation might also serve as a better fit for a 'compact' representation of bytecode, e.g. to quickly rebuild a large value without copying internal structure of blocks.
-I'm not entirely sure this would work out, though.

-For now, I'm probably going to favor the `copy_move` option, just for getting started more quickly.
+A `copy_move` option is tempting in its simplicity.
+But it seems fragile to changes in the runtime.
+Using separate representations is very likely to be more robust.
+Also, an approach to stowage will need to properly handle shared object data internally.
+This could become a complicating factor if we're not very careful about it.

+If stowage is used together with value sharing, I might also benefit from supporting stowage together with range slices.
+I'll need to think about it, at least.

 ### Computations

 Besides active computations, I expect I'll be wanting parallel or lazy computations eventually.
 Originally, I was imagining that I'd handle these behaviors almost transparently.
 However, in retrospect, I don't believe this is a good idea.
 I'd prefer to avoid any transparent translations between representations because those greatly complicate the runtime and reasoning about progress, quotas, etc..